 Medical Editor: John P. Cunha, DO, FACOEP

-Sonata (zaleplon) is used to treat insomnia.
-Sonata is in the non-benzodiazepine sedative hypnotic drug class.
-This medication is available in generic form.
-Common side effects include dizziness, drowsiness, short-term memory loss, or lack of coordination, especially during the first 2 hours after you take the medication.
-Taking the medication properly just before falling asleep will reduce your risk of these effects.
+Taking Sonata properly just before falling asleep will reduce your risk of these effects.
 Some people using Sonata have engaged in activity such as driving, eating, or making phone calls and later having no memory of the activity.
-If this happens to you, stop taking this medication and talk with your doctor about another treatment for your sleep disorder.
+If this happens to you, stop taking Sonata and talk with your doctor about another treatment for your sleep disorder.
 Tell your doctor if you have unlikely but serious side effects of Sonata including:

 Our Sonata (zaleplon) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Zaleplon may cause a severe allergic reaction.
 Stop taking zaleplon and get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.